centic9/headset-charge-indicator/README.md

 a way to make it run better on any of those desktop environments!

 The fact that the percentage does not show up everywhere is somewhat documented at http://net3d.free.fr/html/AppIndicator-0.1.gir/AppIndicator.Indicator-label.html

+## Desupport of AppIndicator

+Debian is phasing out support for `libappindicator` in favour of `libayatana-appindicator`, see https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=895037 and https://wiki.debian.org/Ayatana/IndicatorsTransition

+This tool now has support for this so that it first tries to load the newer AyatanaAppIndicator system and only falls back to AppIndicator if necessary.

 ## Development/Debugging